sergejsha/componental/README.md

 # Release Notes

+* 0.7 Improved API and handling of hierarchy restoration process
 * 0.6 Better handling of closed channels
 * 0.5 Improve Toast API and UI, bump to Kotlin 2.0.20
 * 0.4 Refine Stack and Slot API and their implementations